-Greenhills is located in the Elk River coalfield, 8km from Elkford in southeastern British Columbia.
-Fording purchased an 80% interest in the mine in 1992, the remaining 20% being owned by Pohang Steel Canada Ltd, a subsidiary of Pohang Iron and Steel Co Ltd of Korea.
+Greenhills is located in the Elk River coalfield, 8km from Elkford in southeastern British Columbia (BC).
+Fording purchased an 80% interest in the mine in 1992, the remaining 20% being owned by Pohang Steel Canada, a subsidiary of Pohang Iron and Steel of Korea.
 The mine was originally owned and operated by Westar Mining, which also worked the Balmer (later Elkview) operation near Sparwood, BC.

 In 2003, Fording’s ownership stake in Coal Mountain was transferred to the Elk Valley Coal Partnership, now 60% owned by Fording Canadian Coal Trust and 40% by the major Canadian mining company, Teck Cominco.
 Elk Valley Coal is the world’s second-largest supplier of metallurgical coal, its sales in 2004 having been 22.6Mt.

-During their time in ownership, Fording and Pohang invested over CA$100m in capital and development to strengthen Greenhills' competitiveness in the international marketplace.
+During their time in ownership, Fording and Pohang invested more than C$100m in capital and development to strengthen Greenhills’ competitiveness in the international marketplace.

 Greenhills lies within the Elk River coalfield, in which coal resources are hosted in rocks of the jurassic Kootenay formation.
 The strata have been extensively folded and faulted, a factor that has helped increase the apparent thickness of seams in some areas.
 Resources at Greenhills are generally of low- and mid-volatile bituminous rank, with low sulphur contents.

 As of end-2006, the mine’s reserves consisted of 96Mt of clean coal in 13 different seams, plus a further 304Mt of measured and indicated resources.
 Of this total, 90% of the reserves are contained within the Cougar North, South, Main and Raven pits of the Greenhills range.
 The seams that are currently being mined range in thickness from 1m to 10m.